emmett-framework/emmett/docs/caching.md

 @cache.ram()
 ```

-When using the decorator notation, weppy will use the arguments you pass to the decorated method to build different results.
+When using the decorator notation, Emmett will use the arguments you pass to the decorated method to build different results.
 This means that if we decorate a method that accepts arguments like:

 ```python
 @cache()